izidormaklary/wbd-assignment/README.md

 [Turbo](turborepo.com) is used to ensure a smooth developer experience as well as reliable pipelines necessary for CI/CD integrations.

+The Project is available at [wbd.izidor.dev](https://wbd.izidor.dev) (requires login, users data will be deleted upon request)

 ### Selected levels